BensThoughts/next-mdx-filesystem/README.md

 >**Important Note:** The directory and .mdx file names become a part of the slug path.
 They need to use a slug friendly separator such as hyphens.
 Example: 'react-articles' is *good* 'react articles' is *bad*. 'react-article.mdx' is *good* 'react article.mdx' is *bad*

+- **IMPORTANT Change in 0.1.0-beta.1:** `mdxArticle` is now `mdxFile` throughout.
+It is more accurate, as mdx files do not have to be articles.
+This means the data returned for an mdx file with `getPageData()` now includes the property `mdxFile` instead of `mdxArticle`.

 ## Configuration